British Columbia trade trip to China cancelled over Meng detention

 The delegation led by B.C.
 Forestry Minister Doug Donaldson will no longer be stopping in China, and will instead end its trip after a visit to Japan.

-The decision follows the arrest of Huawei Chief Financial Officer Meng Wanzhou, who was detained while changing flights last week in Vancouver.
+The decision follows the arrest of Meng Wanzhou, Huawei’s chief financial officer, who was detained while changing flights last week in Vancouver.

 “The Province of British Columbia has suspended the China leg of its Asian forestry trade mission due to the international judicial process underway relating to a senior official at Huawei Technologies Co., Ltd.,” the province said in a statement, adding that British Columbia values its strong trade relationship with China.